Shiva108/ai-llm-red-team-handbook/docs/AI LLM Red Team Handbook.md

 - **Poor Evidence Handling:** Incomplete or disorganized logs and artifacts that undermine credibility and hinder remediation.
 - **Lack of Communication:** Not keeping stakeholders informed, especially when issues arise or scopes need adjustment.
 - **Neglecting Ethics and Privacy:** Failing to properly isolate or protect sensitive data during testing, risking privacy violations.
-- **Single-Point-of-Failure Testing:** Relying on one tool or attack vector—creative adversaries will always look for alternative paths.
+- **Single-Point-of-Failure Testing:** Relying on one tool or attack vector - creative adversaries will always look for alternative paths.

 ---